 God’s Truth along with accountability are the correct foundation for any system of fair justice.
 Success or failure should never be determined by fate, wealth, or power.
 Successful justice requires hard work.
 Impartiality requires unbiased concern for each other.
 “You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love” (Galatians 5:13).

 The United States has the highest incarceration rate in the world.
 How did we get here?
 Like the Pharisees of Jesus’ time, our laws have become needlessly complex.
 They are often clouded by politics and influenced by money.
-For example, in the Biblical justice system a false witness received punishment, but in the American justice system slander, defamation, and character assassination is not only NOT punished, it is often rewarded.
+For example, in the Biblical justice system a false witness received punishment, but in the American justice system slander, defamation, and character assassination often go unpunished, and instead, are rewarded.
 Yet, God’s Truth has not changed since our earth was created by His command.
 The problem with humanity is with the heart, not the scales of justice!

 (John 13:34) – “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”